microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 ### Real-time audio playground

-Navigate back to Playgrounds, navigate to the **Real-time audio playground** and select **Try the Real-time audio Playground.** This feature allows you to engage with and test various AI models in a audio conversational format.
+Navigate back to Playgrounds, then select the **Real-time audio playground** and click **Try the Real-time audio Playground.** This feature allows you to engage with and test various AI models in an audio conversational format.

 ![Image of Azure AI Studio Playground Real time audio mode](./Images/ai-studio-real-time-audio-playground.jpg)